Volunteering abroad used to be a long term commitment for a highly qualified few but that has since changed.

 WHEN TO GO ON A VOLUNTEERING HOLIDAY IN EUROPE

-Marine conservation holidays in the Mediterranean are your chance to make a positive difference to a spectacular natural environment.
+Make a positive difference to a spectacular environment.

-Volunteer with wolves in Portugal, and help raise awareness for the country’s hidden hunters.
-If you’re worried you won’t see them – just wait until feeding time.
+If you’re worried you won’t see these hidden hunters – just wait until feeding time.